 Burnaby Village at Christmas

-This holiday season the event runs from November 22nd, 2025, until January 2nd, 2026.
-The event is closed on Mondays until December 22nd, and is also closed on both Christmas Eve and Christmas Day.
+This past holiday season the event ran from November 22nd, 2025, until January 2nd, 2026.
+The event was closed on Mondays until December 22nd, and was also closed on Christmas Eve and Christmas Day.
+Dates for the 2026/2027 season will likely be around he same.

 Click Heritage Christmas for more details.